equinox-project/equinox-js/docs/docs/core-concepts/decider.md

 }
 ```

-It should be noted that these modifications do not sacrifice the testability of
+These modifications do not sacrifice the testability of the decider.
+The domain
-the decider.
+still reduces cleanly to "given events, decide new events", but you retain more
+freedom over performance and API shape.

 ```ts
 const given = (events: Event[], decide: (state: State) => Event[]) => decide(fold(initial, events))